 - Load balancing

 - Flexible to increase processing capacity

 5. Failure Recovery: RMAN (Recovery Manager) is the feature of an Oracle DB which recover or restore the database files during downtimes and outages.
 It supports online, archived backups and continuous archiving.
-Users can also SQL* PLUS for recovery, called as user-managed recovery, which is supported by it.
+Users can also use SQL* PLUS for recovery, called user-managed recovery, which is supported by it.
 There is an export utility available in the database to add user-managed backups.

 6. PL/SQL: The database supports PL/SQL extension for procedural programming.

 It is a database management software product.
 A database contains an organized collection of information.
 A database management system stores the data and provides high-performance, authorized access, and failure recovery features.
 It provides a software solution that is easy to use and manages database operations, from Personal to Enterprise level applications.